 So how does Nissan follow that?
 The second generation Qashqai had a tough act to follow, just ask David Moyes and Louis Van Gaal, to carry on in the tyre tracks forged by its predecessor.

-Three years on and the second gen Qashqai has remarkably continued the success of the original and managed to keep the burgeoning competition at bay, with none currently being able to hold a candle to it.
-Although the emergence of the Seat Ateca may change all that.
+Three years on and the second gen Qashqai has remarkably continued the success of the original and managed to keep the burgeoning competition at bay, with none currently being able to hold a candle to until Seat ruined the party with its stylish and fun to drive Ateca.

 Ostensibly the Qashqai was a replacement for the Terrano, but that isn’t a particularly satisfying account of its success.
 The Qashqai wasn’t the first crossover, but it was among the first to tap into the concept from a mainstream, family-size and affordable standpoint.